Swamptin/Blog/Things_I_Had_To_Learn_Thrice_pt1.md

 I have been particularly fond of doing this over the years.
 It is something I am working to fix even now.

+This list is not complete.
+I will be adding to it in time.
+New posts in this series will linked here: